Service and Civic Engagement

 Service at Lourdes is not about “doing for,” it’s about “working with.”
 We know that we have as much to learn from others as they have from us.

-Our commitment to service has twice been recognized by the Corporation for National and Community Service, which has named Lourdes University to the President’s Higher Education Community Service Honor Roll.
+Our commitment to service has been recognized by the Corporation for National and Community Service, which has named Lourdes University to the President’s Higher Education Community Service Honor Roll each year since 2012.